What you need to know about insulin resistance

 What is insulin resistance?

 Insulin resistance is when cells in your body do not respond effectively to the hormone insulin that is circulating in your body.
-This causes the pancreas to secrete even more of this important hormone in an effort to keep your blood sugar stable.
+This causes the pancreas to secrete even more of this important hormone in an effort to keep your blood sugar from rising too high.

 Insulin has many roles.
 Its primary role is to keep our blood glucose levels in a very tight range — called blood glucose homeostasis.
 That’s because both too high and too low blood glucose levels are dangerous and damaging to the body.
 When glucose levels rise, more insulin is secreted.
 When glucose levels fall, less insulin is secreted.
-In general, keeping insulin in a low physiologic range may be better for your long-term health.
+Since higher levels of insulin have been associated with numerous chronic health conditions, it makes sense that keeping insulin in a lower physiologic range may be better for your long-term health.4

 Insulin also enables glucose to be used by cells for fuel or stored as glycogen in muscle and liver cells.
 Falling levels of insulin let the liver know when to make more glucose (gluconeogenesis) and rising insulin levels let the liver know when to stop.

-When our bodies are exposed to an unrelenting supply of glucose, insulin is constantly secreted and remains chronically high — a condition called hyperinsulinemia.6 That is when our bodies stop responding properly to insulin’s signals.7
+The other important part of understanding insulin resistance is a condition that frequently coincides with it called hyperinsulinemia.
+When our bodies are exposed to an unrelenting supply of glucose, insulin is constantly secreted and remains chronically high — hyperinsulinemia.7

 Why does insulin resistance happen?